International Student Loan: Canada

-The majority of financial aid options at Canadian universities are aimed at Canadian students, meaning international students may have limited resources available to them.
-As an international student, Immigration, Refugees and Citizenship Canada (IRCC) will expect you to finance your studies in Canada on your own.
+The majority of financial aid options, grants and scholarships at Canadian universities are aimed at Canadian students, meaning international students at a Canadian university may have limited resources available to them.
+As an international student, Immigration, Refugees and Citizenship Canada (IRCC) will expect you to be able to finance your studies in Canada on your own.

 Between your own savings and help from your family, plus some financial help that is available in the form of grants or scholarships (which do not have to be paid back), you might only cover part of the total cost to study in Canada.
-This is why many students rely on a loan to cover the remaining costs.
+This is why many students from a foreign country rely on a private student loan to cover the remaining costs.

 International students can now apply for a student loan without a cosigner if they are enrolled at select Canadian schools.
-International students, as well as American and Canadian students, may be eligible for a student loan to cover the cost of their education including tuition, housing, food, insurance and educational supplies such as books.
+International, American and Canadian students, may be eligible for a loan to cover the cost of their education including tuition, housing, food, insurance and educational supplies such as books.

 International student loans are offered through private lenders, and each lender will have their own requirements and rules on eligibility.